weiweivv2222/tracking-information-process-ontology/README.md

 A repository to publish documentation for the **Tracking Information Process Ontology**.

-The ontology is built using WebProtégé.
+The ontology is built using Protégé.

 ♻️ The documentation website hosted at [weiweivv2222.github.io/tracking-information-process-ontology](https://weiweivv2222.github.io/tracking-information-process-ontology) is automatically updated by a GitHub Action at every change to the ontology file.